Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Introduction

-We contribute a set of dimensions to characterize the design landscape of decentralized governance on existing online social platforms.
-We borrow primarily from the political science and public administration literature \cite{armitage2008governance,bache2004multi,hooghe2001multi}, which has used the frame of \textit{multi-level governance} to describe decentralization in the form of authoritative decision making dispersed vertically across multiple levels, and horizontally over many local governance units.
-In cases where they exist, platform administrators sit at the top-most levels and remain central actors but do not monopolize the policy making and decision making competencies---instead, these powers are shared and contested by actors organized at different administrative levels.
+We contribute a set of five dimensions to characterize the design landscape of decentralized governance on existing online social platforms.
+We borrow primarily from the political science literature \citep{armitage2008governance,bache2004multi}, which has used the frame of \textit{multi-level governance} to describe decentralization in the form of authoritative decision-making dispersed vertically across multiple levels and horizontally over many local governance units~\citep{hooghe2001multi}.

-In our characterization of multi-level governance in online social platforms, we focus our attributes primarily on the \textit{middle levels} of governance, where many kinds of interactions play out with end users at the lowest level of a platform and with centers of power, authority, or ownership that comprise the top-most level (Figure~\ref{fig:govattr}).
-We focus on middle levels because they are the principal arena for low-level agents to collectively organize with or against each other, with or against top-level agents, and even to interact with other kinds of middle levels.
-As it turns out, middle levels are ubiquitous in online social platforms.
-We draw upon contemporary examples in this work, including Facebook Groups, Twitter blocklists, Reddit subreddits, YouTube and Twitch channels, Mastodon and Minecraft servers, WhatsApp groups, and Wikipedia language editions.
-Prior scholarship on platform governance has largely focused on either decision making at the top-most level \cite{gillespie2018custodians,jhaver2020quarantined,Chandrasekharan2017Stay} or work done by local moderators within their communities \cite{jhaver2019automated,mcgillicuddy2016,matias2016civic}, but the relationships and interactions between different centers of power have received less attention.
-In particular, we describe design dimensions that characterize how local governance units in the middle level relate to each other, as well as how the middle level relates to the top and bottom level.
-We also catalog design dimensions that characterize the middle level as a whole as well as the platform as a whole (see Figure \ref{fig:categories}).
+In our characterization of multi-level governance in online social platforms, we focus our attributes primarily on the \textit{middle levels} of governance.
+At middle levels, many interactions play out with end users at the lowest level of a platform and with centers of power, authority, or ownership that comprise the topmost level (Figure~\ref{fig:govattr}).
+We focus on middle levels because they are the main arena for low-level agents to collectively organize with or against each other, with or against top-level agents, and even to interact with other kinds of middle levels.

-We conclude with a discussion of how our design dimensions can be used.
-We note ways in which insights from offline institutions such as nations and formal organizations do not translate well online.
-These differences point to a need for additional research towards new theory on multi-level governance specific to the online platform space.
-Beyond theoretical insights, we describe practical design implications for online communities drawing on lessons learned from both offline and online institutions.
-Through our focus on multiple centers of power, we bring attention to how design can negotiate between the advantages of centralization and decentralization towards more ethical, sustainable, or even empowering online platforms.